twilio/workshop/docs/static_apps.rst

 Private Conference Line
 -----------------------

-Many times during project assignments, you just need to get everyone on the same page.
+Many times during project assignments you just need to get everyone on the same page.
 You can now have your own private conference line using the `Conference`_ noun and `Dial`_ verb.
 Put the following TwiML into your bin and save.
 Give your Twilio number to a few people around you.
 Have everyone call in and